fantasycalendar/FoundryVTT-Tagger/README.md

 ### Get By Tag
 Gets PlaceableObjects with matching tags provided to the method.

-`Tagger.getByTag(String|Array, options={})`
+`Tagger.getByTag(String|Array, Object)`

 ```
 @param    {String|Array}     inTags      An array of tags or a string of tags (separated by commas) that will be searched for
 @param    {Object}           inOptions   An optional object that can contain any of the following:
-                                             - matchAny {Boolean}        - whether the PlaceableObjects can contain any of the provided tags
+                                             - matchAny {Boolean}        - whether the Documents can contain any of the provided tags
                                              - matchExactly {Boolean}    - whether the tags on the PlaceableObjects must contain ONLY the tags provided
                                              - caseInsensitive {Boolean} - whether the search is case insensitive (capitals vs lowercase is not considered)
                                              - allScenes {Boolean}       - whether to search in all scenes, this will return an object with the key
                                                                            as the scene itself, and an array for objects found within that scene
-                                             - objects {Array}           - an array of PlaceableObjects to test
+                                             - objects {Array}           - an array of PlaceableObjects or Documents to test
-                                             - ignore {Array}            - an array of PlaceableObjects to ignore
+                                             - ignore {Array}            - an array of PlaceableObjects or Documents to ignore
                                              - sceneId {String}          - a string ID for the scene to search in

 @returns  {Array}                        Returns an array of filtered Documents based on the tags